How to Save Your Data before Yahoo Groups Shut Down Forever

 The catch here is that you need to save your data by December 14 before it is too late and all your data gets lost forever.

 How to Save Your Data Before It Is Gone Forever

-Your files and images can be saved directly from Yahoo Groups site, also you can save them through the Privacy Dashboard.
-Another easy option available with you is to download the export tool from Yahoo’s official support page.
+Your files and images can be saved directly from the Yahoo Groups site, also you can save them through the Privacy Dashboard.
+Another easy option available to you is to download the export tool from Yahoo’s official support page.
 The support page includes a step-by-step explanation on how to save your personal data and also includes the steps to save the entire group’s data in case you happen to be the admin of a group.

 Few platforms have developed some easy to use tools to help the users migrate their data and save it just with a few clicks of the mouse.
 You can check those as well in case all other options are not working for you smoothly.

 Back in 2001 when Yahoo launched the Yahoo Groups platform, it skyrocketed and became a favorite place for specialist communities as a hybrid of mailing lists and forums.
 But today with the evolution of the internet and happening of social media, plenty of new and better alternatives to Yahoo Groups exist.
 Few of these groups are even better than Yahoo Groups ever was.
 We have listed a few best alternatives to Yahoo groups, which according to us stand out from others.

 Facebook group is a place for people with shared interests, a platform where users can share knowledge or any kind of information.
 Any Facebook user can create a group on any topic, event or idea.
 Facebook groups can be divided into three categories based on functionality and privacy settings.

 - Public groups: where all the information can be accessed by any user and there is no need for permission for joining them.

 - Closed Groups: You need to send a request for joining such groups and the group’s administrator needs to approve your joining request.